robertkarapetyandev/notes/research-protocol.md

 - **Mechanism:** Begin with an "empowerment promise."
 Articulate what new knowledge or capability the research will deliver.
 - **Nuts and Bolts:**
   - **Don't:** Start with vague or overly broad topics without clear relevance.
 Avoid jumping into data collection without a hypothesis.
   - **Do:** Clearly state the research question, its significance (e.g., addressing a gap in the literature), and the expected outcomes.
-This provides incentive for collaboration or funding.
+This provides incentive for collaboration.
 Conduct a preliminary literature review to map the landscape and refine the question.

 ### 2. Core Heuristics: Managing the Research Workflow and Reader Attention